 Additionally, make sure each page provides users with an easy way to get back to the home page, find contact information, select another category, or go directly to the shopping cart.

 5. Shopping Cart Design and Features

-Your shopping cart design is just as important as the remainder of your E-Commerce site.
+Your shopping cart design is just as important as the rest of your eCommerce site.
 Aside from displaying information clearly, a shopping cart layout should be simple, effectively display company branding (colors, company logo), and include prominent checkout buttons.

 A shopping cart page should also include all the important elements your customers need, such as the ability to change quantities, select shipping options (shipping prices should be displayed), enter promo codes, select a payment option, or continue shopping and/or adding more products to the cart.
-Also important: don’t limit customers to only one or two payment options, such as PayPal only, or only Visa and Mastercard but not American Express.
-You are only hurting yourself by not making as many payment options as possible available to your customers.
+Also important: don’t limit customers to only one or two payment options, such as PayPal only, or only Visa and Mastercard but not additional credit card options.
+The more payment options available to shoppers, more will convert for a greater ROI.

 So perhaps online business owners should not be asking, ‘What is an eCommerce website?’, rather ‘What makes a great eCommerce website?’ and ‘What is the most important aspect of an eCommerce website?’
 For a confidential discussion and solid answers, call us at (800) 978-3417 or Contact Active Web Group today!